 — excerpt How to Stop Overthinking

 Learning how to self-regulate your own emotions by mindfully monitoring your thoughts is key not only to success as an adult in life but also to finding inner peace.
 Narcissistic Abuse recovery is a process, something to be savored along the way.
-The destination is far less important that experiences grokked upon your journey.
+The destination is far less important than experiences grokked upon your journey.

-As Robert A. Heinlein, author of the great fiction work titled “
+Like Robert A. Heinlein, author of the great fiction work titled “

 Cry it out in the shower and be happy to pay the extra few dollars on the water bill.
-Soak in a bath full of Epsom salts daily during periods of high tension to ease stress on the mind as well as relieve pain and discomfort of the physical body.
+Soak in a bath full of Epsom salts daily during periods of high tension to ease the stress on the mind as well as relieve pain and discomfort of the physical body.